PAIN MANAGEMENT

 Stand under your pain.
 Do you have friends?
 What do you

 expect the most from your friends?
-I don't know about you, but
+I don't know about you,

-when "it doesn’t make sense"
+understand even when "it doesn’t make sense"

 What about being a friend to yourself FIRST?
 Try to